 \section{Sensitivity to ULDM Couplings}

 Here we briefly outline how the experimental sensitivity given in Eq.~\ref{eq:sens} follows from Eq.~\ref{eq:amp}, the signal amplitude for a single measurement.

-The experimental sensitivity takes into account a total of $N$ phase measurements made continuously at a regular sampling rate $1/\Delta t$ over the experiment run time $T_{\textnormal{int}}$.
-We denote these measurements as $\{\Phi_m\}$, where $m$ labels the phase recorded from the interferometer sequence starting at time $m \Delta t$.
+The experimental sensitivity takes into account a total of $N$ phase measurements made continuously at a regular sampling rate $1/\Delta t$ over the total experiment run time $T_{\textnormal{int}}$.
+We denote this series of measurements as $\{\Phi_m\}$, where $m$ labels the phase recorded from the interferometer sequence starting at time $m \Delta t$.

-A discrete set of measurements made at different times can be conveniently characterised by its power spectral density (PSD), which contains information on both the amplitude and the frequency spread of the data.
-The PSD can be constructed via the Fourier transform of the measured signal where $k$ takes integer values between 0 and $N-1$.
+Such a discrete set of sequential measurements can be conveniently characterised by its power spectral density (PSD), which contains information on both the amplitude and the frequency spread of the data.
+It is formally constructed from the discrete Fourier transform of the sequence of measurements which itself can be calculated according to